racheldallaire/tinyApp/README.md

 # TinyApp Project :chocolate_bar:

-TinyApp is a full-stack web application built with Node and express that allows uers to shorter long URLs (à la bit.ly).
+TinyApp is a full-stack web application built with Node and express that allows uers to shorten long URLs (à la bit.ly).

 ## Final Product